From the airport to the city centre Rio De Janeiro

 By car Rio De Janeiro

-All major international car rental companies are present in Brazil and there are many rental points.
-Renting a car can make sense if you want to travel to many places (not too far away) and be free with your itinerary (coffee valley, colonial cities in Minas Gerais or for example).
-The person renting a vehicle must have a driver's license for more than 2 years (or an international driver's license) and an international credit card with sufficient credit to cash the deposit.
-The average daily rental fee is 35 euros, but prices vary widely.
-If you book from France, you can get better rates.
-It is necessary to make sure that the roads are passable (they are impassable in rainy weather in some places).
-Many radars control the speed of vehicles: 40 km/h in built-up areas, 70 km/h outside built-up areas and 110 km/h on freeways.
-At the risk of repetition, you should avoid driving at night and make sure that the area you are visiting is safe (the outskirts of large cities should be avoided).
-It is not necessarily necessary to rent a vehicle in Brazil to have a successful trip.
+All the major international car rental companies are present in Brazil, and rental outlets are plentiful.
+Renting a car can make sense if you want to travel to many places (not too far apart) and be free to choose your itinerary (coffee valley, colonial towns in Minas Gerais, for example).
+The person renting a vehicle must have held a driver's license for more than 2 years (or an international driver's license) and an international credit card with sufficient credit to cover the deposit.
+The average daily rental charge is 35 euros, but prices vary widely.
+If you book from France, you may be able to get better rates.
+Make sure that the roads are passable (in some places, they are impassable in wet weather).
+Numerous speed cameras monitor vehicle speeds: 40 km/h in built-up areas, 70 km/h outside built-up areas and 110 km/h on freeways.
+At the risk of repeating ourselves, avoid driving at night, and make sure that the area you are visiting is safe (avoid the outskirts of large cities).
+You don't necessarily need to rent a car in Brazil to enjoy your stay.

 Accessibility Rio De Janeiro

-Brazil is not a good student in terms of accessibility of public transport and public transportation for strollers and people with reduced mobility.
-Some residential and/or tourist areas (south zone of Rio) have made efforts but the sidewalks, especially when they are so beautifully paved, are uneven, with many holes and obstacles that are difficult to cross.
+Brazil is not a good performer when it comes to the accessibility of public transport and public transport for baby carriages and people with reduced mobility.
+Some residential and/or tourist areas (Rio's southern zone) have made efforts, but sidewalks - especially when they are so beautifully paved - are irregular, with numerous holes and obstacles that are difficult to negotiate.

 Tourist traps Rio De Janeiro

-Avoid at all costs pirate cabs, which are mainly found at the exit of airports and major tourist sites.
-Only take cabs at the station heads or those that you have called.
+At all costs, avoid pirate cabs, which are mainly found outside airports and major tourist attractions.
+Only take cabs at station heads or those you have arranged to be called.